agrobens/sdk-php-autentique/README.md

 This library depends on **vlucas/phpdotenv** to get environments variables **(.env)** <br>
 If you use a framework like **Laravel**, you don't need to download this library.

+Fork do projeto principal para segurança de atualizações, utilize a lib princpal

 ```bash
 composer require vlucas/phpdotenv
 ```